 We divide ourselves into four groups, each supported by an experienced group-leader, and the camp-leader offers additional support wherever necessary.
 We make sure that volunteers can take breaks, which we know is vital to both the safety and overall enjoyment of the camp.
 This is an intensive week, you will get tired even with taking breaks.
 But last years' volunteers ensured us "It's a good tiredness, because it's enjoyable and you get a real sense of achievement.
 And the splendid atmosphere just keeps you going".
 Prior to the camp there are two full training days for volunteers; in addition families meet and brief volunteers around the specific needs of the person they're linked with.

-Please note minimum age for camp is 18 years.
+Please note minimum age for Summer Camp volunteers is 18 years old.